TezosTaqueria/taqueria/website/docs/intro.md

  -->

-Taqueria is here to help make your Tezos development experience easier.
-Taqueria can help make common dApp development work faster and easier by providing an easy way to run tasks involved in the dApp development lifecycle
+Taqueria is here to help make developing on Tezos easier.
+Taqueria supercharges your projects with a powerful and centralized configuration and access to top Tezos development tools through tasks that you run from the command line

 Some of the things Taqueria can do for you include:
 - Compiling smart contracts written in LIGO or SmartPY